-- C. Exceptions - 1.
-The Conservation Commission may waive or reduce the No Activity Zone requirements listed above for the redevelopment of sites that are currently paved or altered with other impervious surfaces within Buffer Zone. - 2.
-The Conservation Commission may waive or reduce the No Activity Zone requirements listed above for projects involving work necessary to access buildable upland (including access roads, driveways, and utilities) as long as there is no other means of accessing said buildable upland, and said work meets all the other requirements of the Massachusetts Wetlands Protection Act and this By-law.
+C. Exceptions

-- 3. The Conservation Commission may waive or reduce the No Activity Zone requirements listed above if in its judgment such a reduction is necessary to accommodate a project that will have an overall benefit to the public and/or to the environment (such as a sewer expansion project, or a wildlife enhancement project). - 4.
-The No Activity Zone requirements set forth in this Section shall not apply to any structures or site work that is defined as the normal maintenance or improvement of Land In Agricultural Use under 310 CMR 10.04, "Agriculture". - 5.
-The No Activity Zone requirements set forth in this Section shall not apply to projects requiring Chapter 91 Licenses, to freshwater dock projects, to repairs of existing Chapter 91 Licensed structures, or to other coastal engineering structures deemed by the Conservation Commission to be necessary to protect the interests of the Massachusetts Wetlands Protection Act and this By-law. - 6.
-The No Activity Zone requirements set forth in this Section shall not apply to projects involving the repair, but not expansion of, existing and lawfully located buildings and structures, including roads, culverts, utilities, septic systems, or storm water drainage structures.
+- 1. The Conservation Commission may waive or reduce the No Activity Zone requirements listed above for: - a.
+Redevelopment of sites that are currently paved or altered with other impervious surfaces within Buffer Zone. - b.
+Projects involving work necessary to access buildable upland (including access roads, driveways, and utilities) as long as there is no other means of accessing said buildable upland, and said work meets all the other requirements of the Massachusetts Wetlands Protection Act and this By-law; - c.
+If in its judgment such a reduction is necessary to accommodate a project that will have an overall benefit to the public and/or to the environment (such as a sewer expansion project, or a wildlife enhancement project); - d.
+If in its judgment such a reduction is necessary to accommodate reasonable access, by path, or other least intrusive means of access, to other portions of a property or the shoreline, as long as there is no other alternative means of accessing the other portions of the property, and that such alteration does not exceed a 5' naturally surfaced path, or an elevated boardwalk, not to exceed 3' in width, within the 5' pathway.
+Such alterations may require wetlands replication. - 2.
+The No Activity Zone requirements set forth in this Section shall not apply to: - a.
+Structures or site work that is defined as the normal maintenance or improvement of Land In Agricultural Use under 310 CMR 10.04, "Agriculture". - b.
+Projects requiring Chapter 91 Licenses, freshwater dock projects, repairs of existing Chapter 91 Licensed structures, or other coastal engineering structures deemed by the Conservation Commission to be necessary to protect the interests of the Massachusetts Wetlands Protection Act and this By-law. - c.
+Projects involving the repair, but not expansion of, existing and lawfully located buildings and structures, including roads, culverts, utilities, septic systems, or storm water drainage structures. - 3.
+Any exceptions grated under this Section shall not be permitted for a change of use and any disturbance allowed under this Section shall be restored to the greatest extent possible prior to a change of use under a new application to the Conservation Commission.
+(Article 20 of April 25, 2016 Town Meeting; Approved by the Attorney General on July 26, 2016).